• Skip to primary navigation

 Texture

 Chocolate chip cookies need to be made up of lots of texture.
 Every single bite needs to include chocolate and nuts.
 The outside should to be lightly crisp contrasting the chewy and fluffy inside.
-The crisp exterior also keeps the cookie together when you dunk it in a cold glass of milk.
-It's simple cookie science!
+The crisp exterior also keeps the cookie together when you dunk it in a cold glass of milk!

 Flavor

-These chocolate chip walnut cookies aren't just sweet.
-They're mostly sweetened by brown sugar, not granulated sugar.
-The brown sugar gives the cookies a deeper flavor that pairs perfectly with the semi-sweet chocolate and savory, toasty walnuts.
+These chocolate chip walnut cookies aren't just sweet, the brown sugar gives the cookies a deeper flavor that pairs perfectly with the semi-sweet chocolate and savory, toasty walnuts.

 Height

-We LOVE a tall cookie.
-The more height, the better.
-Having more height that a typical pan-banged cookie allows for the inside of the cookie to remain chewy and soft while maintaining a crisp outside.
-It's also very satisfying to break a cookie in half in slow motion and see all the melted chocolate chips nestled in the center.
+We LOVE a thick cookie.
+A thicker cookie allows for the inside of the cookie to remain chewy and soft while maintaining a crisp outside.
+It's also very satisfying to break a cookie in half and see all the melted chocolate chips nestled in the center.

-• Baking powder - baking powder helps make the cookie dough soft and tender.
+• Baking soda and powder - Baking soda helps the cookie dough spread and baking powder helps make the cookie dough soft and tender.

 • Eggs - Eggs bind the ingredients together.
 Use a room temperature egg so it spreads evenly in the cookie dough.